watson-developer-cloud/assistant-toolkit/ai-lifecycle/README.md

 ## In Conclusion
-We hope that the guidance provided here helps you on your conversational AI journey with Watson Assistant.
+We hope that the guidance provided here helps you on your conversational AI journey with IBM watsonx Assistant.
 We also welcome feedback based on your experience designing, deploying and maintaining an assistant that supports your business process.